harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

 ## The GitLab UI Integrations fork

-When running the `create_integration_branch` CI job, integration branches are created in a [fork of GitLab](https://gitlab.com/gitlab-org/frontend/gitlab-ui-integrations).
+When running the `ui:create_integration_branch` CI job, integration branches are created in a [fork of GitLab](https://gitlab.com/gitlab-org/frontend/gitlab-ui-integrations).
 The fork is set up to mirror the `master` branch from the GitLab repository.
 We are using a fork to circumvent issues where pushing directly to the GitLab repository could